Magnetized vortex in three-dimensional $\mathrm{f(R)}$ gravity: The topological vortex

 Therefore, one concludes that for the BH with an event horizon at $r=r_0$, the Bekenstein-Hawking temperature ($T_H$) remains constant, independent of the $f(R)$ gravity ($\alpha$) parameter or the vortex ($\lambda$ and $\nu$).
 This constancy in $T_H$ suggests that the BH-vortex system is stable and maintains thermodynamically stable.

-\subsection{The topological vortex}
+\section{The topological vortex}

 We will focus on the study of magnetic vortices.
-To accomplish this, let us analyze the equations of motion within the context of modified $f(R)$ gravity (\ref{Gfr}), taking into account the quantum correction to the metric \eqref{ActionSS}.
+To accomplish this, let us analyze the equations of motion within the context of modified $f(R)$ gravity (\ref{Gfr}).
 In this framework, one notes that the equations of motion derived through the variation of the action concerning the scalar field, the gauge field, and the metric are, respectively,

 Note that the set of linearly independent equations [\eqref{mov1}-\eqref{mov3}] is also invariant concerning the parameter $\alpha$.
 This behavior arises because cosmological magnetic vortices are classical objects not influenced by small quantum fluctuations originating from the quantum correction to the metric.
 Conversely, these vortices are significantly affected by the BH radius.
 That occurs because, as the event horizon expands, the vortex matter begins to collapse into the BH, causing increasing distortions in the magnetic vortex.
-We expose a representation of the collapse of the magnetic vortex matter into the BH in Fig. \ref{fig0}.
+We expose a representation of the collapse of the magnetic vortex matter into the BH.

 By adopting the equations of motion that describe the topological vortices [Eqs. \eqref{mov1}-\eqref{mov3}], we are ready to investigate the numerical solution of these vortices, taking into account the topological conditions expressed in \eqref{cond} along with